drewkotarski/Bubble-Trouble-2/README.md

 ## Group Responsibilities

 ### Molly McGuire @mollyelizabethmcguire11
-Drawing objects to the sceen for milestone 1, collision detection for milestone 2, and any bug fixing before the final presentation.
+- Drawing objects to the sceen for milestone 1, which includes multiple bubbles, the user, and the hook.
+- Collision detection for milestone 2, which includes popping bubbles with the hook and bubbles hitting the user
+- Bug fixing before the final presentation, as well as helping with the HUD and bubble physics

 ### Leonard Lambda @lennylambda
 will work on...